project-sunbird/project-sunbird.github.io/pages/features-documentation/lessonplan.md

   <td><img src="pages/features-documentation/images/lessonplan/AddResource1.png"></td>
   </tr>
  <tr>
-The Find & Select Activities page is displayed.
+<td>The Find & Select Activities page is displayed.
 <br>2.
 Search the resource using search bar.
 <br>3.
 Select the relevant cards you want to add, from the available lists.
 <br>4.
 Hover over the card to view the basic details about the resource.